CascadeSTEAM/cascadesteam.github.io/index.md

 - [LinkedIn](https://linkedin.com/company/cascadesteam) to share our activity with your professional network.
 - [Facebook](https://facebook.com/cascadesteam) to share our activity with your personal network.

+## Organizational Structure
+See our [Organization Page](/organization.md) for our formation and organizational details in development.

 ## Contact
 Interested to get involved?
 Volunteer?
 Have a question?
 We would love to hear from you!
 Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org) or [360-499-2099](tel:3604992099).